PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Is Full Moon Fishing Good Or Bad?
-Moon Phase Tips For Night Anglers
+Moon Phase Tips For Night Anglers (July 2026)

 Understanding Moon Phases and Fish Behavior

 Let me break down what's actually happening when that big bright orb lights up the night sky.
-The moon goes through eight distinct phases, but the four main ones that matter for fishing are:
+The moon goes through eight distinct phases, but the four main ones that matter for anglers are:

-- First Quarter: Half illuminated (waxing)
+• First Quarter: Half illuminated (waxing) - moderate neap tides

-- Full Moon: Completely illuminated
+• Full Moon: Completely illuminated - strongest spring tides

-- Last Quarter: Half illuminated (waning)
+• Last Quarter: Half illuminated (waning) - moderate neap tides

 During my time guiding on the Texas coast, I noticed distinct patterns emerging.
 The full moon fishing effect varies dramatically between species and locations.
 For instance, redfish in the shallow flats become almost impossible to catch during bright full moon nights - they can see your lure coming from 50 feet away.
 But move to deeper channels where pedal kayaks give you stealth advantages, and those same reds feed aggressively in the moving water.
+Understanding spring tides is essential for coastal anglers planning trips around lunar cycles.

 The Science Behind Full Moon Fish Activity